newrelic/developer-website/CONTRIBUTING.md

 4. If/when your `PR` is accepted, the automation in this project will build the site  and deploy a new version of the code to `developer.newrelic.com`.
 5. And you are done!

-## Submitting a PR from a Cloned Repo
+## Submitting a PR from a cloned repo

 0. Create a [Github](https://github.com/) account if you don't already have one.
 1. `Clone` this this repository.